-Don’t fertilize your Peperomia during the winter.
-Early in the spring, and throughout the growing season, fertilize every-other week with a half strength solution of a good houseplant fertilizer.
+Don’t fertilize your Peperomia Silver Frost during the winter.
+Early in the spring and throughout the growing season, fertilize every other week with a half-strength solution of good houseplant fertilizer.

-When you repotting Silver Frost, don’t overdo it.
-Just move up to the next size pot when your plant becomes rootbound.
+When you are repotting Peperomia silver leaf, don’t overdo it.
+Just move up to the next size pot when your compact plant becomes rootbound.

 Peperomia does better with less root space.
 A shallow pot is a better choice than a deep one.